mikeshardmind/SinbadCogs/README.md

 Attaching monetization to this code specifically is not allowed.

-While the above attempts to be accurate, the language of the license takes precedence and is only provided to help rule out disaalowed usage prior to reading in full.
+While the above attempts to be accurate, the language of the license takes precedence and is only provided to help rule out disallowed usage prior to reading in full.